White-App/chalhoubCaseStudy/readme.md

 You'll be redirected to the shop settings to activate the shopfinder module, add a google maps API Key and choose how max store you want to show.

 Then you'll be able to list / add / edit stores in "WhiteApp" > "ShopFinder"

+### About GraphQL API
+Here is some query example you can execute :

+    query {
+        getShops {
+            identifier
+            title
+            country
+            image
+            address
+            is_active
+            latitude
+            longitude
+        }
+    }

+    query {
+        getShopByIdentifier(identifier: "647de12095599") {
+            identifier
+            title
+            country
+            image
+            address
+            is_active
+            latitude
+            longitude
+        }
+    }

+    query {
+        getNearbyShops(latitude: 12, longitude: 3, radius: 20) {
+            identifier
+            title
+            country
+            image
+            address
+            is_active
+            latitude
+            longitude
+        }
+    }

+    mutation {
+        deleteShop(shopfinder_id: 1) {
+            success
+            message
+        }
+    }

-# Note: Persistent MySQL Data
+### Note: Persistent MySQL Data
 Thanks to the configuration in the Docker Compose file, MySQL data is persisted in a Docker volume.
 This means that even if you stop the Docker containers, your data will still be there when you start them again.

-### To run the PHPUnit tests, you'll need to configure PHPUnit in your Magento installation.
+### To run the PHPUnit tests
+You'll need to configure PHPUnit in your Magento installation.
 Please note that I didn't have time to finalize them you will find my tests here : dev/tests/shopfinder